-The Salesforce Digital Transformation Center (DTC) contractor team supports the VA Salesforce production environment, have access to the VA Salesforce system and the PII and VA Sensitive Information data contained therein, and supports the SF VCL Chat application when an outage occurs.
+The Salesforce Digital Transformation Center (DTC) contractor team supports the VA Salesforce production environment and as such has access to the VA Salesforce system and data contained therein.
+This includes PII and VA Sensitive Information.
 The contractors who provide support to the system are required to complete annual VA Privacy and Information Security and Rules of Behavior training via the VA's Talent Management System (TMS).
 The Salesforce DTC team will maintain users, update applications and components, introduce new functionality, govern deployment activities, and ensure user operability.
-The Salesforce DTC members are not primary users of SF VCL Chat.
+The Salesforce DTC members are not primary users of VA Salesforce.
 The ISO will monitor and review VA Salesforce related support contracts on a regular basis to ensure no gaps in support for the users.
+Developers do not have access to production PII.